axefrog/XMerchant/README.md

 		<add key="PayPal.LogoUrl" value="~/images/logo.png"/>
 		<add key="PayPal.TestMode" value="false"/>

 You can ignore the EWP values if you're not using Encrypted Website Payments.
 The only required value is `PayPal.Account`, without which PayPal won't know which account should receive the payment.
+See "this post":http://forums.asp.net/p/1236969/2248178.aspx for a bit more information on setting up your EWP values.

 How to Process IPN Notifications (ASP.Net MVC 2)
 ------------------------------------------------